 Edna (for the reasons covered on You?re Fired) or Susan.
 I know Susan turned out to be correct about not charging for the clearances, but that seemed to be more about luck than judgement.
 She just does not strike me as someone who can work effectively in a team or get even five out of ten commercial decisions correct.

 Neither teams” proposition was that realistic.
 In the real world, you need to charge enough to cover your labour and truck costs as well as disposal costs.
 Also reselling office furniture and old flooring for that much just doesn’t happen.
 It certainly seems to help having a film crew with you if you want to get a good deal!?

 Jim and Tom scratching through a skip for tiny bits of metal.
-That’s not entrepreneurialism, that?s desperation.
-Jason Mohr founded AnyJunk in?2004.
-Today it is the UK’s largest rubbish clearance business.
+That’s not entrepreneurialism, that’s desperation.